calint/obsidian/rust/Rust.md

 ## Lifetimes
 https://www.youtube.com/watch?v=juIINGuZyBc
 Rust Lifetimes Finally Explained!
-* Regarding functions with input and output references: rust looks at the arguments to a function and their lifetimes.
+* Regarding functions with input and output references: Rust looks at the arguments to a function and their lifetimes.
 The return of a reference must be based on the input arguments references lifetimes (since that is the only input to a function).
 At the call site, rust knows the lifetimes of the arguments and infers validity of the returned reference(s) by selecting the shortest lifetime of the arguments.
-In single argument reference and return reference, rust implies the same lifetime to both.
-If an argument is a reference to self, all outputs receive the lifetime of self. (what if an input reference goes out of scope before self)
+In single argument reference and return references, Rust implies the same lifetime to both being the same.
+If an argument is a reference to self, all outputs receive the lifetime of self.
+(What if an input reference goes out of scope before self?)
-* Regarding structs that contain refs: lifetime of refs must be at least as long as the lifetime of the struct instance.
+* Regarding structs that contain refs: lifetime of refs must be valid at least as long as the lifetime of the struct instance.

 https://www.youtube.com/watch?v=HwupNf9iCJk
 Interior Mutability